4. Test the Modules¶

 Test the Motors¶

-This function will make the four motors work in a regular pattern.
-If you complete the assembly, this function will make the Pico-4wd perform five movements: forward, backward, left, right and stop.
+Now, you can see the four motors work in a regular pattern.
+If you complete the assembly, this code will make the Pico-4wd perform five movements: forward, backward, left, right and stop.

 Test the Ultrasonic Module¶